Kuwait Airways Flight 422: Release of final hostages and aftermath

 The group released their final hostages on 20 April, before surrendering themselves to Algerian authorities.
 Kuwait did not free the 17 prisoners and the hijackers were allowed to leave Algiers.
 Before surrendering, however, they issued a statement saying they would continue to fight for the release of the prisoners.
 They were later flown to an undisclosed destination.
 At its conclusion the crisis had lasted 16 days, making it one of the world's longest skyjackings.

 With the hostage crisis over the remaining passengers were flown back to Kuwait.
 The two Kuwaitis killed during the course of the hijacking were buried at a ceremony attended by over 2,000 people.
 On 25 April, Time Magazine reported that many Middle East leaders had condemned the hijacking because it had shifted focus away from the Palestinian uprising against Israel that had commenced a few months earlier.
 It also frustrated already tense relations between Iran and the PLO.
 The Kuwait government believed the hijacking to be the work of Hezbollah, a pro-Iranian Shi'ite group based in Lebanon.

 Many of the freed passengers claimed that Iran had aided the hijackers by providing weapons and explosives while the plane was at Mashhad Airport.
 Kuwaiti security officer Khaled Nasser Zaferi said that several more men boarded the plane after landing in Iran.
 "They produced a submachine gun and explosives they didn't have before.
 They were disguised as cleaning workers, but their performance was so bad and unprofessional that most of us whispered to each other, 'These must be Iranian security men.' " Passengers said the hijackers wiped surfaces clean of fingerprints, and removed other identifying evidence from the aircraft before the siege ended, while pilot Captain Subhi Yousif told reporters he had been unaware of the deaths of the two Kuwaiti men until his release.

 The hijacking prompted an incident at San Gabriel High School in San Gabriel, California on 26 April 1988, when student Jeffrey Lyne Cox held a humanities class hostage with a semi-automatic rifle for over 30 minutes.
 Cox, who threatened to kill his classmates, was overpowered by fellow students and then detained by police.
 A friend later told the press that Cox had been inspired by the hijacking and the 1977 Stephen King novel Rage.

 9K-ADB, the aircraft involved was returned to service until it was withdrawn in 1998.
 In 2008, the aircraft was delivered to Wells Fargo bank northwest as N309MF.
-The aircraft was later scrapped in 2012.
+The aircraft was derelict in King Khalid International Airport.

+In popular culture

+Al Jabriya: Flight 422, a series based on the incident produced by director Ashley Pearce, was released on the Shahid streaming platform in 2023, but was quickly removed from the platform due to backlash from the Kuwaiti government and public opinion.
+For this production, the former British Airways 747-436 with registration G-CIVW (msn 25822) which had been stored at Dunsfold Aerodrome, was revinyled into the Kuwait Airways livery of the 1980s and re-registered 9K-ADB.